+The authors gratefully acknowledge Francesco Matucci for providing many insights and suggestions and they would like to thank the two anonymous referees for several helpful comments.
 The authors are also thankful to Jim Belk and Collin Bleak for useful conversations and advice, and are grateful to Jim Belk and Bradley Forrest for kindly providing the image of the Airplane limit space (\cref{FIG A limit space}) from their work \cite{belk2016rearrangement}.
 This same image was also colored by the authors to produce \cref{fig_cells_A} and \cref{fig_action_alpha}.

 [heading=bibintoc]